fineartsuite

 Configuration

 The server reads credentials and session configuration from environment variables.
-These are optional and default to development-friendly values:
+Most have development-friendly defaults, but SESSION_SECRET must always be provided:

 When USE_DEMO_AUTH is disabled (the default), all /dashboard routes require logging in.
 Set the variable to true during development to bypass the login form for convenience.